Craigside

 No analysis available

-Multiple listings explicitly mention fob/key-card style access and secured elevators/entry (e.g., 'each floor having their own fob' and 'secured entry'), supporting the presence of card/fob access security.
+Multiple listings explicitly mention fob/key-card access, e.g., 'each floor having their own fob' and references to 'secure elevators' and 'secured entry'.
+This is clear, high-confidence evidence that card/fob access security is present.

 No analysis available